Pulses Boost Satiety and Curb Cravings for Processed SnacksVeselovaElena/iStock

 Pulses Offer Heart Protection Plus Weight Losseskaylim/iStock

 In a study published in the European Journal of Nutrition, 30 obese adults were randomly assigned to one of two calorie-restricted diets for eight weeks.
 One diet contained no beans or lentils; the other contained four weekly servings of lentils, chickpeas, peas, or beans.
 The pulse eaters lost more weight—17 pounds compared to 11—and experienced greater improvements in cholesterol and blood pressure.
 They also had a greater reduction in C-reactive protein (CRP), a blood marker for inflammation, a known trigger of premature aging, heart disease, type 2 diabetes, and obesity.
+(Check out these anti-aging foods that might add years onto your life.)

 A High-Fiber Pulse Diet Rivals a Low-Carb Diet for Weight LossEasyBuy4u/iStock